NavyAdmiral/linkmarines/2018-06-29--salesforce/index.md

 ---
-title: The Salesforce connection
+title: The Salesforce Connection
 subTitle: Or the search for a secret admirer of Marc Benioff
 category: "speculation"
 cover: photo.jpg <!-- Don't touch this line -->
 ---

-# One of the most promising leads on ChainLink partnerships is Salesforce.
+## One of the most promising leads on ChainLink partnerships is Salesforce.
 As the global leader in Software-as-a-Service (SaaS) they have connections with a myriad of important companies all over the world.

 On the 29th of March,the CEO of Salesforce  Marc Benioff gave an [interview to techcrunch](https://techcrunch.com/2018/04/08/salesforce-is-working-on-a-blockchain-product/) about his plans for blockchain implementations in his company.
 During the interview, [he tells an anecdote](https://youtu.be/2nC0TX_GCIM?t=1965) about the World Economic Forum (Davos 2018) and cryptocurrency.